igiagkiozis/git-tutorial/README.md

 ```
 **Note** this command is long as it's not often used and if you consider that it is a git alias you also have auto-completion.

+### Interactive Rebase
+Add the following files, each in their own commit:
+* interactive1.txt - Contents: "interactive 1" - Commit message same as contents
+* interactive2.txt - Contents: "interactive 2" -               *
+* interactive2.txt - Contents: "interactive 2" -               *

+### Reflog
+Everything you do in git is recorded in the reflog, so if anything

 ### Remotes
 * Pick a pair